Communications and Engagement Partners

 The All of Us Division of Engagement and Outreach (DEO) strives to foster relationships with the program’s exceptional communications and engagement partners, building trust, fostering meaningful relationships, and ensuring the perspectives and needs of the community are central to the program’s initiatives.

-The DEO collaborates with All of Us Research Program communications and engagement awardees to raise the public’s awareness of the program.
-They also support outreach efforts to build lasting relationships with national and community groups.
+The DEO collaborates with All of Us Research Program communications and engagement awardees to raise the public’s awareness of the program and support outreach efforts with national and community groups.

 The work of our engagement partners is highlighted yearly in an annual report.